Coming to Japan for the first time comes with a difficult decision: where exactly in this amazing country do you go first?

-Tokyo is never-ending when it comes to shopping, with a huge selection of stores, arcades and malls in every ward.
+Seems everything is never-ending when it comes to shopping in Tokyo, with a huge selection of stores, arcades, and malls in every ward.
 It’s not a stretch to say that you could easily spend all day in one of Tokyo’s major shopping districts like Akihabara or in one of the many complexes like Nakano Broadway.

 The Shinjuku part of Tokyo is one of the country’s most attractive shopping areas, and is a haven for fashionistas and young people looking for the hottest new items.

-Osaka is another ideal destination for a shopaholic, boasting only slightly less shopping complexes only due to its smaller size.
+Another ideal destination for a shopaholic, there are only slightly fewer shopping complexes in Osaka only due to its smaller size.
 The aforementioned Dotonbori area is a shopper’s heaven with a large concentration of department stores and some of Japan’s most extensive underground shopping complexes.

 While Tokyo is certainly a little more expensive than Osaka, don’t forget that the cost of living and worker’s wages are higher in Tokyo too.
 Osaka has slightly less, but is a little cheaper on the whole.
 There’s also a big bargaining culture in Osaka, which is perfect for tourists.

 Japan’s extensive public transport system is well-established in both Tokyo and Osaka, so you won’t have any trouble getting around.
 Driving around the busy areas of either city, especially for a foreign visitor, isn’t recommended.
 Besides, public transport is so efficient that taking the train is usually quicker than driving.